 - create high-quality content that you would like to share;

-- make sharing convenient;
+- make sharing easy;

-You may also read our article about Retention Calculation by Hours vs by Days
+Read more: Retention Calculation by Hours vs by Days

 It is also essential to reduce the time from the moment a user installs an app until their friend does.
 There are several stages between these two events that affect product information spreading speed.
-They are often called the viral cycle.
+They are often called a viral cycle.

 Now let’s go back to the formula that we used for the calculation at the very beginning.
 It included such parameters as sent invitations and conversion from such an invitation per installation.

 This approach has a disadvantage, as users don’t always share product information by sending invitations.
 Not all apps have this service anymore.
-Users can talk about an app face to face, they can send an app link in any messenger or social network.
+Users can talk about an app face to face, they can send an app link via any messenger or social network.

 There are some more calculation options: